Repayment plan: we know how to apply for it and other useful information

 Here we outline just a few steps you should follow:

 2. The request must be in writing and contain key information such as identification of the debtor, the amount of the debt, the proposed repayments and the reason for the request (e.g. temporary financial hardship).
-You may also include documentary evidence to support your inability to pay the debt in one lump sum (e.g. payslips, proof of income, etc.).
+You may also include documentary evidence that supports your inability to pay the debt in one lump sum (e.g. payslips, proof of income, etc.).
 In the application, please provide your details (name, address, contacts) and identify the creditor.
 Briefly describe why you are requesting a repayment plan.
 This may be due to a sudden reduction in income, loss of employment or emergency expenses.
 Specify the amounts you are able to repay and how often (monthly, quarterly, etc.).
 Be sure to be realistic so that you don’t unnecessarily specify a repayment that you won’t be able to afford again in the end.

 3. Delivery of the application: once you have written the application, send it by registered mail to the lender’s address or use their preferred contact channels (email, online form).
 Always keep a copy of the application and the confirmation of sending it.